In the past few weeks, we’ve seen remote work ramp up as companies encourage their teams to work from home and limit the spread of COVID-19.

 The app recreates the ambient sounds of a cafe to boost your creativity and help you work better.

-It’s no secret that leading remote teams or working as a remote contractor can feel lonely at times.
-Using Coffitivity can help you recreate that coffee shop environment from your home office or wherever you are.
+It’s no secret that leading remote teams or working as a remote contractor can feel lonely at times, especially if you’re not used to it.
+Using Coffitivity can help you recreate that coffee shop environment from your home office.

 The app prides itself on being supported by science and backed by a community of creative people.